Full Statistics of Nonstationary Heat Transfer in the Kipnis-Marchioro-Presutti Model: Asymptotic limits

 \section{Asymptotic limits}

-Our exact results greatly simplify in two asymptotic limits that we present here.
-The asymptotic formulas can be obtained either from the exact results, or directly from the MFT equations by using two different perturbation theories.
+Our exact results greatly simplify in three asymptotic limits that we present here.
+Two of the three asymptotic formulas can be obtained either from the exact results, or directly from the MFT equations by using two different perturbation methods.